+se an item.

-Jurisd liction: Choose an item.
-CMP Monitoring Checklist: Level of Service (LOS) CMP (Checklist YES NO N/A 1.
-Check "Yes" if eith ner of the following apply: There are no CMP intersections in your jurisdiction. t statutorily-exempt activities 1 , all CMP i e operating at LOS E (or the baseline level, i NOTE: C ONLY THOSE AGENCIES THAT CHECKE 1 NEED 1 ГО 2 TE amountage link ANSWER THE REMAINING 2. those intersections that are not operating a • • • Γ 3. implemented in th ersections, if any, be improved by mitine next 18 months or improvements prograg program (i.e. local jurisdiction CIP, Measu mmed in the first year of deficiency plan been developed for each ow the CMP LOS standards? intersection that will be Additio onal Comments:
+CMP Monitoring Checklist: Level of Service (LOS) CMP ( Checklist YES NO N/A 1.
+Check "Yes" if either of the following apply: There are no CMP intersections in your jurisdiction. • Factoring out statutorily-exempt activities , all CMP intersections within your jurisdiction are operating at LOS E (or the baseline level, if worse than E) or better.
+NOTE: ONLY THOSE AGENCIES THAT CHECKED "NO" FOR QUESTION 1 NEED 1 го ANSWER THE REMAINING QUESTIONS.
+2. If any, please list those intersections that are not operating at the CMP LOS standards. • • • 3.
+Will deficient intersections, if any, be improved by mitigation measures to be implemented in the next 18 months or improvements programmed in the first year of any recent funding program (i.e. local jurisdiction CIP, Measure M CIP)? a.
+If not, has a deficiency plan been developed for each intersection that will be operating below the CMP LOS standards?
+Additio onal Comments:

-1The following activities are statutorily-exempt from deficiency determinations: interregional travel, traffic generated by the provision of low and very low income housing, construction rehabilitation or maintenance of facilities that impact the system, freeway ramp metering, traffic signal coordination by the state or multi-jurisdictional agencies, traffic generated by high-density residential development within 1/4 mile of a fixed-rail passenger station, traffic generated by mixed-use residential development within 1/4 mile of a fixed-rail passenger station.
+&lt;sup>1The following activities are statutorily-exempt from deficiency determinations: interregional travel, traffic generated by the provision of low and very low income housing, construction rehabilitation or maintenance of facilities that impact the system, freeway ramp metering, traffic signal coordination by the state or multi-jurisdictional agencies, traffic generated by high-density residential development within 1/4 mile of a fixed-rail passenger station, traffic generated by mixed-use residential development within 1/4 mile of a fixed-rail passenger station.